ChynaMB/Sudoku-Solver/README.md

 - **Puzzle Generation**: Generates new Sudoku puzzles of varying difficulty levels.
 - **Timer & Hint System**: Tracks solving time and provides hints to assist players.
 - **Input Validation**: Ensures only valid numbers (1–9) are entered into the puzzle.
+- **Data Storage**: Saves game progress, hints used, and solve times to CSV files, enabling users to track performance and view top scores.

 ## Installation